How wiper blades work

-Some people choose to take their car to the garage for a replacement, but you run the risk of being massively overcharged for what is actually one of the most simple DIY jobs you can carry out on your car.
+Some people actually take their car to the garage for new wipers, but they run the risk of being massively overcharged for what is actually one of the most simple DIY jobs you can carry out.

-In virtually all cases it's just the 'blade' section that you need to swap.
+In most cases it's just the 'blade' section that you need to swap, not the arm.

 Haynes recommends you change your wiper blades every year.
-Even if you live in a part of the world that doesn’t get much rain, the sun causes the rubber to deteriorate over time and it won’t be long before you have streaks on the glass when you use the washers - or it actually starts to rain.
+Even if you live in a part of the world that doesn’t get much rain, the sun causes the rubber to deteriorate over time.

 It’s important to change all wiper blades at the same time, so both at the front and the rear screen blade if you have one.

-All cars are slightly different, so if it is time to change your wiper blades, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your wiper blades, find your car for specific instructions.

 What are the different types of wiper blades?